Concordium/concordium-node/concordium-node/docs/SetupKubernetes.md

 helm install --name grafana --namespace prometheus --values grafana/values.yaml stable/grafana
 ```

 If needed checkout the charts repository and changes values in values.yaml for the two packages.
-Otherwise omit the values parameter
+Otherwise omit the values parameter.
+The charts repository is located at https://github.com/helm/charts.git.

 ## Setup OAUTH authentication
 We want users to be able to use their Google account as authentication for our cluster.